-Faculty requires mastery learning of at least a B- letter grade on assignments.
+The faculty requires mastery learning of at least a B- letter grade on assignments.
 All students must meet all assignment deadlines.
-However, Freshmen and Sophomores will be allowed to re-work any assignments, submitted by deadline, up to the last day of the quarter.
+However, all students will be allowed to re-work some assignments, specified by the teacher, that were, submitted by the original deadline.
+Those re-worked assignment must be submitted within one (1) week of the original due date.

 Juniors and Seniors must submit their work in advance of the deadline in order to have the opportunity to resubmit by the deadline.